w-okada/voice-changer/tutorials/tutorial_rvc_en_latest.md

 A3.
 Although it wasn't explained in the Quick Start, if the model is pitch-changeable, you can change it with TUNE.
 Please refer to the more detailed explanation below.

+Q4.
+The window doesn't show up or the window shows up but the contents are not displayed.
+A console error such as `electron: Failed to load URL: http://localhost:18888/ with error: ERR_CONNECTION_REFUSED` is displayed.

+A4.
+There is a possibility that the virus checker is running.
+Please wait or designate the folder to be excluded at your own risk.

+Q5. `[4716:0429/213736.103:ERROR:gpu_init.cc(523)] Passthrough is not supported, GL is disabled, ANGLE is` is displayed

+A5.
+This is an error produced by the library used by this application, but it does not have any effect, so please ignore it.

 ## Configurable items

 ## Title